Dribbling: Association football

 In association football, a dribble is one of the most difficult ball skills to master and one of the most useful attacking moves.
 In typical game play, players attempt to propel the ball toward their opponents' goal through individual control of the ball, such as by dribbling (the usage of technical maneuvers).
 In order to go past an opponent, dribbling can involve a wide variety of manipulative tricks and feints; Ronaldinho would often employ elaborate skills and feints, such as the elastico, in order to beat defenders.

-Dribbling is often invaluable especially in the third part of a pitch or at the wings, where most attacks take place.
-Dribbling creates space in tight situations where the dribbler is marked (closely guarded by a defender), and the dribbler can either score or create scoring chances after a successful dribble.
-However, dribbling, if poorly mastered and used, may result in the loss of possession either when the ball is intercepted or tackled by a defender.
+Dribbling is often invaluable, especially in the third part of a pitch or at the wings, where most attacks take place.
+Dribbling creates space in tight situations where the dribbler is marked by a defender, allowing them to either score or create scoring chances after a successful dribble.
+However, if poorly mastered, dribbling may result in the loss of possession either when the ball is intercepted or tackled by a defender.
 Some players prefer getting past players with speed and physicality, such as the winger Gareth Bale, some players go straight at opponents and look to go past them directly with a nutmeg (kicking the ball through their legs), such as Luis Suárez, whereas others may use feints, control, agility, and acceleration to evade tackles, such as Lionel Messi.